-Like bitcoin, or any asset, ether has a value which can be used to trade for other assets, or good and services.
-Unlike Bitcoin, the development of Ethereum commerce has not been emphasized as a use case, and relatively few merchants accept ether.
+Like bitcoin, or any asset, ether has a value which can be used to trade for other assets, or goods and services.
+Unlike bitcoin, the development of Ethereum commerce has not been emphasized as a use case, and relatively few merchants accept ether.

 Although Ethereum has yet to have any major security flaws discovered, Ethereum is a young project, and loss of funds is a risk with the use of the Ethereum network in general.
 The Ethereum Foundation's legal agreement lists a number of these risks.

 Yes.
 The majority of ether and bitcoin deposited to GDAX is held in highly secure cold storage.
 It is also necessary to hold some digital currency in a "hot wallet" in order to provide fast access to withdrawals for customers.
 The total balance of bitcoin & ether in the GDAX hot wallets is insured against hacking and theft